Loop3D/qgis-loopplugin/README.md

 # Welcome to qgis-loopplugin's plugin overview!
 ============================================

-## Why loopplugin?
+## Why qgis-loopplugin(version=0.9.1)?

-This plugin process various qgis layer such as a dtm raster, geology, fault and structure point layers.
+This plugin version process various qgis layer such as a dtm raster, geology, fault and structure point layers.
 These various layers can be loaded using 4 ways for the dtm, while the others in two options.

 For example, we can load a dtm raster, using the following 4 Qcheckbox options: